This article is sponsored by Hatter's Farm.

 PYO pumpkins at Foxes Farm, Basildon and Colchester, Essex

 Foxes Farm, Green Lane, Aldham, Colchester, CO6 3PR, and Watch House Farm, Wash Road, Basildon, SS25 4ER.
-Free entry to the fields, just pay for the pumpkins you pick (cash only).
-From 28 September 2019, then every weekend until 19 October, then every day until 31 October 2019.
+Advance booking required.

 Pumpkin patch at Cammas Hall Farm, Hertfordshire

-There are usually plenty of other Halloween activities, including a maize maze (extra charge), crafts, and face painting.
-Refreshments and a farm shop are available on site too.
+There are other Halloween activities, including a maize maze (£5), and refreshments and a farm shop are available on site.

-Cammas Hall Farm, Needham Green, near Bishop's Stortford, Hertforshire, CM22 7JT
+Cammas Hall Farm, Needham Green, near Bishop's Stortford, Hertforshire, CM22 7JT.
+Advance booking required.